full-stack-bcn/problem-sets/js-arrays-functional.md

 11. Write a function `rotateArray(array, n)` which rotates an array by n positions.
 For example: `rotateArray([1, 2, 3, 4, 5], 2)` will return
     `[4, 5, 1, 2, 3]`.

+12. Write a function which filters and array keeping only the elements that have the fields `x` and `y`.